-Pakistan is very rich in agriculture crops.
+Today the topic of our article is Difference Between Rabi And Kharif Crops In Pakistan.
+Pakistan is very rich in agricultural crops.
 There is a number of cash crops and food crops in Pakistan.
-The Pakistani crops are mainly categorized into two types such as Rabi Crops and Kharif Crops.
+Pakistani crops are mainly categorized into two types such as Rabi Crops and Kharif Crops.
 Both these crops are grown and harvested at different tenors.
-For best growth of every crop there must need of some favorable conditions such as climate, temperature, warmth, photoperiod for growth etc. so we are going to discuss in detail the requirements and the time period of sowing and harvesting of Rabi and Kharif Crops.
-There is a huge Difference Between Rabi And Kharif Crops In Pakistan, you can easily find in detail below.
+For the best growth of every crop, there must need of some favorable conditions such as climate, temperature, warmth, photoperiod for growth, etc. so we are going to discuss in detail the requirements and the time period of sowing and harvesting of Rabi and Kharif Crops.
+There is a huge Difference Between Rabi And Kharif Crops In Pakistan, which you can easily find in detail below.

 Key Difference Between Rabi And Kharif Crops In Pakistan: